iAlexeze/Kubernetes-Scalable-Application-Starter-Kit/README.md

         git clone https://github.com/your-username/kubernetes-scalable-app-starter-kit.git

 2. Ensure that you have a Kubernetes cluster up and running.
 If you don't have a cluster, you can create one using tools like [Minikube](https://minikube.sigs.k8s.io/) or [Kind](https://kind.sigs.k8s.io/).
+I have provided a configuration to setup a multi-node kind Cluster in:

-I have provided a configuration to setup a multi-node kind cluster<a name="cluster-configuration"></a>
+## Cluster Configuration<a name="cluster-configuration"></a>

 3. Navigate to the cloned repository: